 I am a Hanoi_girl who loves to travel.
-I work for a Japanese construction company in Hanoi.
-Over the past few years, I have traveled to 18 countries in Asia and Africa, all the 63 provinces in Vietnam, including 23 trips to Huế city.
-Egypt, Mongolia and Nepal are my love, and other favorite countries are Japan, India, Indonesia, Sri Lanka, Myanmar, China (6 trips, 15 cities), Cambodia (2 trips), Brunei Darussalam, the United Arab Emirates, Bangladesh, the Philippines, Laos (2 trips), Malaysia (3 trips), Singapore and Thailand (9 trips).
+When working for a Japanese construction company in Hanoi, I had the chance to travel to 19 countries and to all the 63 provinces in Vietnam, including 24 trips to Huế city.
+Egypt, Mongolia and Nepal are my love, and other favorite countries are Australia (2 trips), Japan, India, Indonesia, Sri Lanka, Myanmar, China (6 trips, 15 cities), Cambodia (3 trips), Brunei Darussalam, the United Arab Emirates, Bangladesh, the Philippines, Laos (3 trips), Malaysia (3 trips), Singapore and Thailand (9 trips).
 I have visited all the countries in South East Asia except Timor-Leste.

-184 blogs below are my travel stories in Vietnam and other countries, most of the time as a solo traveler.
+196 blogs below are my travel stories in Vietnam and other countries, most of the time as a solo traveler.
 I hope I can share my feelings and experiences by writing about the trips and also about Vietnam.
 If you wish to contact me to ask about travel information, you can send me a private message on the right column of this page or through my email account firstname.lastname@example.org (Now I'm traveling in Australia and I will go back to Vietnam in mid April 2014)

 Cuộc đời là những chuyến đi.
 Mỗi đất nước tôi đã từng đến thăm, mỗi nơi tôi từng đặt chân tới, ở đó không chỉ có phong cảnh thiên nhiên kỳ vĩ hay những công trình tuyệt tác của nghệ thuật và văn hoá, mà chính những con người tôi đã gặp trong mỗi chặng hành trình và sự thân thiện của họ đã để lại trong tôi những ấn tượng sâu đậm không bao giờ quên được.